The Harold L. Adams Interdisciplinary Charrette for UndergraduatesA School of Architecture Event

 About the Charrette

-Contestants will be placed on a 5-member interdisciplinary team.
-Over the course of one weekend, each team will work together in person to creatively develop a collaborative space for the five programmatic disciplines sited near Building A of the Langford Architecture Complex.
+Contestants will be placed on a 4-member interdisciplinary team.
+Over the course of one weekend, each team will work together in person to creatively develop a collaborative space.

-Faculty from each department will lend a hand, critiquing work, offering advice, and fostering an interdisciplinary approach to the competition.
+Faculty from both schools will lend a hand, critiquing work, offering advice, and fostering an interdisciplinary approach to the competition.
 Teams will compete to share prizes in the amounts of $2,000 (first place), $1,250 (second place), and $750 (third place).